IBM/eventing-openliberty-blockchain/README.md

 ## 10. Update the owner of the car

-The buyer on Org2 may decide they want to buy the car from the seller.
+The buyer on Organization 2 may decide they want to buy the car from the seller.

-In bitcoin, there is the concept of 'bitcoin miners'.
-The miners do three main jobs; issuance of new bitcoins, security and confirming transactions.
-A transaction can only be added to the blockchain once the miners have verified it.
-The more miners that agree that the transaction is legitimate, the better it is for larger payments.

-This is a classic example of all parties agreeing to add a block to the chain, moving the cryptocurrency ownership of someone else.

-It is the same in supply chain networks, all parties agree of adding a block to the chain.
-In Hyperledger Fabric these are called Smart Contracts.

 1. Navigate to Org2 to update the owner of a car **PUT /System/Resources/Car Update the owner of a car in the ledger**